Stevada/BEM-SIM-App/README.md

 The is a web app presenting my research in BEM(building energy model) calibration.
 <img src="images/homepage.png" width="1200">

-You can run your own BEM simulation by playing around with some parameters we used in the research.
+You can run your own BEM simulation by playing around with some parameters we used in the research,
 <img src="images/simulation_page.png" width="1200">

 and check the algorithms that we have tried.
 There are detailed explainations of the idea behind each algorithm and its pros and cons.